“Blame” by 周小逸 Ian. Creative Commons 2.0.

 Introduction

 This series relates to both the topics of Atonement and Desire because, like fallen Adam in the garden, we desire to deflect blame, and therefore we scapegoat others.
 On the political level, this builds group cohesion and creates a social outsider, who is blamed for the group’s woes, who the group must exile or kill or marginalize in order to maintain a hopeful lie.
-For outcomes, see Racial Fascism and Immigration Policy.
+For recent troubling outcomes, see Racial Fascism and Immigration Policy.

 This series explores what political scapegoating has looked like in the U.S. The blog posts illustrate what happens when you believe that the highest form of justice is retributive.
 Penal Substitutionary Atonement theology holds that divine justice is retributive, which is why white evangelical Americans have a unusual ability to scapegoat others.
 Compare this behavior to what Scripture actually calls Christians towards.
 See our Christian Restorative Justice Study Guide and general resources on Restorative Justice in the criminal justice system.